jimjimca/pretty-tiny/README.md

 **`prettyTiny.removeComments`**

 -   When enabled, comments are removed during minification
--   When disabled, comments are preserved even in Mini mode
+-   When disabled, comments are preserved even in Tiny mode
 -   Default: `true`
 -   **Note:** Pretty mode always keeps comments regardless of this setting

 **`prettyTiny.autoBeautifyOnSave`**

--   When enabled, CSS is automatically beautified on save in Pretty mode
+-   When enabled, code is automatically beautified on save in Pretty mode
 -   Default: `true`

 **`prettyTiny.defaultMode`**

-- Sets the default mode for CSS files when opened for the first time
+- Sets the default mode for files when opened for the first time
-- Options: `"pretty"`, `"mini"`, `"auto"`
+- Options: `"pretty"`, `"tiny"`, `"auto"`
 - Default: `"pretty"`
 - **Note:** Once you change a file's mode, that preference is remembered for that specific file

 ## Examples

+### CSS

-### Before Pretty Mode
+#### Before Pretty Mode

 ```css
 body,